numpy/numpy/doc/source/reference/arrays.classes.rst

    The method should return either the result of the operation, or :obj:`NotImplemented` if the operation requested is not implemented.

-   If one of the arguments has a :func:`__array_ufunc__` method, it is executed *instead* of the ufunc.
-If more than one of the input arguments implements :func:`__array_ufunc__`, they are tried in the
+   If one of the input or output arguments has a :func:`__array_ufunc__` method, it is executed *instead* of the ufunc.
+If more than one of the arguments implements :func:`__array_ufunc__`, they are tried in the
-   order: subclasses before superclasses, otherwise left to right.
+   order: subclasses before superclasses, inputs before outputs, otherwise left to right.
 The first routine returning something other than :obj:`NotImplemented` determines the result.
 If all of the :func:`__array_ufunc__` operations return :obj:`NotImplemented`, a :exc:`TypeError` is raised.

    .. note:: In addition to ufuncs, :func:`__array_ufunc__` also
       overrides the behavior of :func:`numpy.dot` and :func:`numpy.matmul`.